 Merida makes the perfect home base for a day trip to Celestun.
-Rent a car, take an Ado bus or Colectivo and take the two-hour drive trip to see the flamingos and the mangroves.
+Rent a car, take an Ado bus or Colectivo, and go on a two-hour drive trip to see the flamingos and the mangroves.
 Between November to March, you can see thousands of flamingos.
-Take a boat ride, enjoy some free time at the beach and taste some delicious fresh fish!
+Take a boat ride, enjoy some free time at the beach, and taste some delicious fresh fish!
 Or some ice cream from the street vendor!

 What better way to chill after a hot day spent visiting the Mayan ruins than swimming and cooling off in a cenote?
 And in Yucatan, there are plenty of them.
 Cuzama Hacienda, a combination of three different cenotes, is a great day out.
 Hacienda Mucuyche, a group of two cenotes connected by a human-made channel, makes another great day out.
 Find out what suits your itinerary and head over there.